MrPicklePinosaur/trainos/docs/K2.typ

 == Name Server

-The name server is created when the kernel boots up.
+The name server is created when the kernel boots up, as a child task of the init task.
 It implements the following primitives as described on the assignment page, with no changes to their signatures:

 ```c